 Address: 8400 Hwy 53, Lower Lake

 See Anderson Marsh Interpretive Association for more information

 A couple miles farther south, in the small town of Lower Lake, is the old schoolhouse, originally built in 1877, that served as a 2-room schoolhouse until 1935.
 The schoolhouse has been restored and has a museum on the lower floor with historic displays including Native American artifacts, a Victorian parlor with player piano, and a restored schoolroom.
 The upper floor is used for special art exhibits and as a theater.

 Address: 16435 Main Street, Lower Lake, 5 minutes from Camp

 Usually open: Thurs-Sat, 10-4

 Information: Schoolhouse Museum

 Ely Stage Stop and Country Museum:

 Dating from 1864 or 1865, over the years the building was used as a stage coach stop, public house, hotel, post office, school for wayward boys, general store, and a gas station.
 It was moved from its original location by the Lake County Historic Association and now houses a museum and historical preservation center.
 Historic farm equipment and other objects are on the grounds around the museum and in the barn below it.
-On the first Sunday of the month, 12-2, there's an old fashioned fiddlers' jam, currently held outdoors (bring your own chairs).
+On the first Sunday of the month, 12-2, an old fashioned fiddlers' jam is held in the barn, open to the public (no charge).

 Usually open: Sat-Sun, 11-3